marcinkuzminski/rhodecode/README.rst

 Welcome to RhodeCode (RhodiumCode) documentation!
 =================================================

-``RhodeCode`` (formerly hg-app) is a Pylons framework based Mercurial repository browser/management tool with a built in push/pull server and full text search.
+``RhodeCode`` is a Pylons framework based Mercurial repository browser/management tool with a built in push/pull server and full text search.
-It works on http/https and has a built in permission/authentication system with the ability to authenticate via LDAP.
+It works on http/https and has a built in permission/authentication system with the ability to authenticate via LDAP or ActiveDirectory.
+RhodeCode also supports simple API so it's easy integrable with existing systems.

 RhodeCode is similar in some respects to github or bitbucket_, however RhodeCode can be run as standalone hosted application on your own server.